pafz/quiz/README.md

 ## Future Roadmap

-- [ ] Keep perfectioning the page adding DB
+- [ ] Keep perfectioning styles to be funny
+- [ ] Add player's ranking and initials
+- [ ] Level up or be able to change the subject
+- [ ] Add countdown

 <p align="right">(<a href="README.md#top">volver al principio </a>)</p>